“Often the hands will solve a mystery

-Dora Maria Kalff (1904-1990), Jungian Psychologist and student of Margaret Lowenfeld, developed in the late fifties the therapeutic method called Sandplay Therapy.
+Dora Maria Kalff (1904-1990), Jungian Psychologist, developed the therapeutic method called Sandplay Therapy.

-Sandplay Therapy is based on the Depth Psychology of C.G.
-Jung and on the ‘World Technique’ originated by Margaret Lowenfeld, an innovative paediatrician and founder of one of the first psychological clinics for children in England in 1928.
+Sandplay Therapy is based on the depth Psychology of C.G.
+Jung and uses similar equipment to that used in the ‘World Technique’ originated by Margaret Lowenfeld, an innovative paediatrician and founder of one of the first psychological clinics for children in England in 1928.
 Lowenfeld set up the classical tools later adapted by Sandplay Therapy, a tray filled with sand and miniatures allowing to represent inner psychological contents in the creation of a three dimensional world.

-Bringing together the two methods not only originated a tool adapted to the work with children but also added to the Jungian Psychology the element of the earth and engagement in a physical activity through the manipulation of the sand.
+The method originated a new way of working with children incorporating Jungian Psychology and engagement in a physical activity through the equipment used in creating images.
 It was a method which later also proved to be very valuable for adult clients as well.

 In the 80’s she initiated yearly meetings of a selection of psychotherapists and advanced students of Sandplay from Switzerland and other countries where she had taught Sandplay.

-With time there arose a need to provide a more formal structure for the study and practice of Sandplay Therapy in order to protect, develop and spread its practice.
-To meet this need, the international group which was gathering regularly at her home in Zollikon, Zurich decided to found the International Society for Sandplay Therapy on August 13, 1985.
+With time there arose a need to provide a more formal structure for the study and practice of Sandplay Therapy to ensure proper standards and ethical practice.
+To meet this need, the international group which was gathering regularly at her home in Zollikon, Zurich established with Dora Kalff the International Society for Sandplay Therapy on August 13, 1985.